 This section reviews empirical studies done relating to the effect of public funds borrowed domestically and externally on countries' economic growth.
-The countries focused on in this review were selected on the basis of having an economic system and public debt structure that was close and comparable to Kenyan situation at the time the empirical studies were done.
-Much of the studies reviewed were also conducted in developing countries as is the case of Kenya.
-The countries reviewed public debt position was characterized by high debt service, growing debt ratios and declining debt repayment capacities, at the time of the reviews.
+The countries focused on in this review were selected on the basis of having an economic system and public debt structure that was close and comparable to the Kenyan situation at the time the empirical studies were done.
+Many of the studies reviewed were also conducted in developing countries as is the case of Kenya.
+The countries reviewed public debt position was characterized by high debt service, growing debt ratios, and declining debt repayment capacities, at the time of the reviews.

-Rabia and Kamran (2012) did a study that looked at how public loans sourced internally and externally influenced Pakistan's economic1growth.
-The effects of the public loans sourced internally and externally on the nation's expansion economically covered the duration 1980 - 2010 and was estimated through the application of the Ordinary-Least-Squares (OLS) method.
-Suitability of the study data was gauged using various time-series related diagnostics.
-According to the results, public debts sourced domestically were found to negatively relate to the country's economic1growth.
-Similarly, externally sourced public-loans were also found to negatively relate to the country's economic1growth.
-However, the adverse1effects of funds borrowed from outside the country on the country's expansion economically were greater than of the loans acquired internally.
+Rabia and Kamran (2012) did a study that looked at how public loans sourced internally and externally influenced Pakistan's economic growth.
+The effects of the public loans sourced internally and externally on the nation's expansion economically covered the duration of 1980 - 2010 and were estimated through the application of the Ordinary-Least-Squares (OLS) method.
+The suitability of the study data was gauged using various time-series-related diagnostics.
+According to the results, public debts sourced domestically were found to negatively relate to the country's economic growth.
+Similarly, externally sourced public loans were also found to negatively relate to the country's economic growth.
+However, the adverse effects of funds borrowed from outside the country on the country's expansion economically were greater than those of the loans acquired internally.

-Ali and1Mustafa (2010) undertook a study whose intention was to explore how public debt impacted Pakistan's economic1growth between 1970 and 2010.
-To achieve this, the researchers developed a function that measured the country's total national output against several proxies that included spending levels on education, formation of1capital, available workforce and financing acquired externally.
-This research evaluated the effects of these variables both in the short-run and in the long-term.
-The main finding of the review was that financing acquired externally significantly and in a negative way influenced Pakistan's expansion economically both in the intermediate and in the long-term intervals.
-However, the immediate and long-term influence of growth in human1capital as well as growth in capital formation were found to positively impact the country's total national output.
+Ali and Mustafa (2010) undertook a study whose intention was to explore how public debt impacted Pakistan's economic growth between 1970 and 2010.
+To achieve this, the researchers developed a function that measured the country's total national output against several proxies that included spending levels on education, formation of capital, available workforce, and financing acquired externally.
+This research evaluated the effects of these variables both in the short run and in the long term.
+The main finding of the review was that financing acquired externally significantly and in a negative way influenced Pakistan's expansion economically both in the intermediate and long-term intervals.
+However, the immediate and long-term influence of growth in human capital as well as growth in capital formation was found to positively impact the country's total national output.

-Maghyereh et al. (2005) undertook a study that evaluated how national debt affected a country's expansion in economic sense.
-The study was1based on Jordanian data and employed an endogenous-growth-model.
-Study results showed that national loans acquired externally positively related with the nation's economic growth when the externally borrowed funds were below a given threshold, the said threshold being at 53% of the country's total national output.
+Maghyereh et al. (2005) undertook a study that evaluated how national debt affected a country's expansion in an economic sense.
+The study was based on Jordanian data and employed an endogenous-growth model.
+Study results showed that national loans acquired externally positively related to the nation's economic growth when the externally borrowed funds were below a given threshold, the said threshold being at 53% of the country's total national output.
 Beyond the threshold, growth in amounts of funds borrowed externally was seen to negatively correlate with the nation's total economic level.

-Similarly, in an investigation performed by Sheikh, Faridi and Tariq (2010) in Pakistan covering the period11972 - 2009, funds borrowed domestically were found to negatively impact the country's economic1growth.
+Similarly, in an investigation performed by Sheikh, Faridi, and Tariq (2010) in Pakistan covering the period 1972 - 2009, funds borrowed domestically were found to negatively impact the country's economic growth.